-For students whose work and purpose have developed sufficiently to warrant advanced work in fiction, poetry or both.
-Individual projects leading to a final collection of writings in the form of a novel, a series of stories, a series of poems, a full-length play, a series of short plays or any equivalent combination of works in genres on which the student and instructor agree.
+For students whose work and purpose have developed sufficiently to warrant advanced work in fiction or poetry.
+Students will construct individual projects leading to a final collection of writings in the form of a novella, a series of stories, or a series of poems.
 Regular writing and reading assignments, as well as critiques in class.
+Prerequisite, 304 and 305.
+Open only to senior concentrators and, if there is room, senior minors.
+Maximum enrollment, 12.
 Prerequisite, 304 and 305.
 Open only to senior concentrators and, if there is room, senior minors.
 Maximum enrollment, 12.
 Hall.

 498F Honors Project in Creative Writing.

 Independent study under the supervision of creative writing faculty, for honors candidates who wish to qualify for honors in creative writing.
 Prerequisite, Permission of Department.
 Students will be assigned to CW faculty for the project.
 Maximum enrollment, 8.
 Naomi Guttman.

 Independent study for honors candidates in Creative Writing.
 Prerequisite, approval of the department.